joelhawksley/identity/components-2020/slides.md

 ^ If you want to give it a try

-^ Easy way is to migrate a view model
+^ Easy way is to migrate a view model in your AoR

-^ what we've been doing

-^ Linter to cap view model usage, directing to components instead

----

-# Tests

-^ Immediate testing benefit

-^ Migrate unit tests from previous abstraction

-^ Also migrate most controller tests

-^ can test against output html

-^ Might find missing coverage in the process

 ---